 The Metro Council is seeking regional funding to protect and connect nature and people throughout the greater Portland region.
-The Metro Council has directed staff to develop a potential bond for referral to voters in 2019.
-At a series of January 2019 work sessions, staff received direction from Council on potential bond outcomes.
-Staff will present options to explore and further refine through community engagement, local government input and technical work.
+The Metro Council has directed staff to develop a potential bond renewal for referral to voters in 2019.
+Building on Council direction on the renewal's outcomes, programs and size, staff seek further Council direction on investment program criteria and targets in order to refine a draft bond renewal package.